 Similar to the full program, we offer a step-down option for clients who meet their initial goals.
 This is available to program clients who have spent a minimum of three months in our full program.

 At Widening Circles, we offer ketamine-assisted psychotherapy as part of our comprehensive approach to wellness.
 We have found that this unique type of treatment is most effective when paired with other forms of therapy that complement and deepen the work.
 KAP is a unique therapeutic method used to address a variety of mental health conditions, including treatment refractory depression and post-traumatic stress.
 It involves the use of the psychoactive substance ketamine to enhance and deepen the therapeutic process, and the use of psychotherapy and other integrative forms of treatment to amplify and prolong the curative effects of ketamine.
-We utilize troches (losanges) in our ketamine sessions.
+Our KAP program has its own assessment and treatment options.

 Modalities & Approaches Utilized